aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/set-column-width-to-scalable-unit-like-em-or-percent/_index.md

 description: Learn how to set column width to scalable units like em or percent in Aspose.Cells for JavaScript via C++.
 Improve the presentation of generated HTML tables.
 ---

 Generating an HTML file from a spreadsheet is very common.
-The size of the columns is defined in "pt," which works in many cases.
-However, there can be a case where this fixed size may not be required.
-For example, if a container panel width is 600px, where this HTML page is being displayed, you may get a horizontal scrollbar if the generated table width is bigger.
-It was required that this fixed size shall be changed into a scalable unit like em or percent to get a better presentation.
-Following sample code can be used where [**HtmlSaveOptions.widthScalable**](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions/#widthScalable--) is set to **true** for creating scalable width.
+The size of the columns is defined in **pt**, which works in many cases.
+However, there may be cases where this fixed size is not appropriate.
+For example, if a container panel width is 600 px, where this HTML page is displayed, you may get a horizontal scrollbar if the generated table width is larger.
+It is required that this fixed size be changed to a scalable unit such as **em** or **percent** to achieve better presentation.
+The following sample code can be used, with [**HtmlSaveOptions.widthScalable**](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions/#widthScalable--) set to **true**, to create scalable widths.

 Sample source file and output files can be downloaded from the following links: